Atharva-Kurhe/AUTOMATED-REPORT-GENERATION/README.md

 *Description of the Task* : This task involves reading a CSV file containing electronic sales data, analyzing it, and generating a PDF report.
 The script calculates the total sales, identifies the most sold product, and presents the data in a structured PDF format.

 *Editors* : The script can be written and executed in any Python-compatible editor, such as:
--VS Code
+,VS Code
--PyCharm
+,PyCharm
--Jupyter Notebook
+,Jupyter Notebook
--Any text editor with Python support
+,Any text editor with Python support.
+ I have used IDLE, default editor that comes with Python installations with features like Simple UI for beginners with basic debugging and code execution capabilities.

 *Tools And Libraries Used* :

--Python: Programming language used for data processing and report generation.
+1]Python: Programming language used for data processing and report generation.

--Pandas: Library used for handling and analyzing CSV data.
+2]Pandas: Library used for handling and analyzing CSV data.

--FPDF: Library used to create the PDF report.
+3]FPDF: Library used to create the PDF report.

 *Applicability Of The Task* : This task is useful for beginners who want to learn:

--How to read and manipulate CSV files using Pandas.
+1]How to read and manipulate CSV files using Pandas.

--How to perform basic data analysis (calculating totals, finding max values, etc.).
+2]How to perform basic data analysis (calculating totals, finding max values, etc.).

--How to generate and format PDF reports using the FPDF library.
+3]How to generate and format PDF reports using the FPDF library.

 This task can be applied in various scenarios, such as:

--Sales report generation.
+1]Sales report generation.

--Inventory management.
+2]Inventory management.

--Basic data analysis projects.
+3]Basic data analysis projects.

 #OUTPUT :